markbirss/vmConsole/README.md

 usable as a rooting tool.
 Root permissions are same virtual as hardware on which the [Alpine Linux] is running.

-Optimal device properties for running this app:

-* 64-bit CPU
-* 8+ GB of RAM
-* 8+ GB of disk space (if planning on-disk Alpine installation)

 Typical use-cases of vmConsole application:

 * Exploring the world of Linux =)